ChriSKate2152/lainlys-notes/README.md

 - `/clearnotes {user_id}`: Deletes all notes for the user and lists them. 🗑️🗑️
 - `/rm {time} {reminder content}`: Sends a reminder to the channel at the specified time. ⏰
 - `/rmdm {time} {reminder content}`: Sends a personal DM reminder at the specified time. ⏰
-- `/rmlist`: Lists your upcoming reminders and lets you delete one by replying with its number. 📋
+- `/rmlist` (DM-only): Lists your upcoming reminders across all servers and lets you delete one by replying with its number. 📋
 - `/note fetchall`: Downloads a zip archive of all server notes as CSV. 📦
 - `/notehelp`: Shows this help message for note commands. ❓